 Queuing continues to dampen spirits in London with 53% of consumers getting frustrated as a result of long waiting times in-store, reveals Qudini survey

 Long waiting times revealed as the biggest cause of frustration amongst shoppers living in London

-London, United Kingdom – 19 April, 2018: Recent research conducted by Qudini, an award-winning London based SaaS customer experience management platform offering queue management and appointment booking software to retailers, with over 2,000 consumers has revealed that 53% of consumers living in London have had a service experience ruined as a result of queuing in-store.
+Research conducted by Qudini, an award-winning London based SaaS customer experience management platform offering queue management software and appointment booking software to retailers, with over 2,000 consumers has revealed that 53% of consumers living in London have had a service experience ruined as a result of queuing in-store.